-How to Change the Wake Word on Your Google Home
+Can You Change the Wake Word on a Google Home?
+Nope!

 Saying: “Hey Google” and “OK Google” is extremely easy to remember, but it might get a little boring after a while.
 Now you’d like to try out some new wake words, as the current ones are getting a bit stale.